terminusdb/terminusdb-bootstrap/README.md

 On Windows and Mac, Docker Desktop can be downloaded here: https://www.docker.com/products/docker-desktop

+Note that on Windows, the default memory allowed for Docker is 2GB.
+Since this is an in-memory database, bigger databases require more memory.
+Therefore raise the default allowed memory usage to a higher value in the Docker Desktop settings.

 On Linux, use your distro's package manager, or find more information here: https://www.docker.com/products/container-runtime